-The Quick Fortresses
+The Quick Fortress

-The Quick Fortress is an updated version of the example fortress that came with Python Quickfort 2.0 (the program DFHack quickfort was inspired by).
+The Quick Fortress is an updated version of the example fortress that came with Python Quickfort 2.0 (the utility that inspired DFHack quickfort).
 While it is not a complete fortress by itself, it is much simpler than Dreamfort and is good for a first introduction to quickfort blueprints.
 Read its walkthrough with quickfort run library/quickfortress.csv.

-7.2.2 Layout helpers
+7.3.2 Layout helpers